brabster/tw-site-hugo/content/posts/2024-01-19-pypi-vulnerabilities-setup/index.md

 ### Compatible and Meaningful Vulnerability Data

 After a rather time-consuming and journey around sources of vulnerability data, I landed on a very simple solution.
 The good folks at [safetycli.com](https://safetycli.com) release a public updates to a vulnerability database each month on [GitHub](https://github.com/pyupio/safety-db).
-As well as `safety check`, this is the same data that [pipenv](https://pipenv.pypa.io/en/stable/advanced.html#detection-of-security-vulnerabilities) uses in its `pipenv check` cli function to tell you if you have any known vulnerable packages in your dependencies.
+As well as [`safety check`](https://pypi.org/project/safety/), this is the same data that [pipenv](https://pipenv.pypa.io/en/stable/advanced.html#detection-of-security-vulnerabilities) uses in its `pipenv check` cli function to tell you if you have any known vulnerable packages in your dependencies.
+(Be sure to check licence terms for commercial use of these packages...)

 That seems like a great start - I know that the vulnerability information has been made publicly available, is available in cli tools for community and that the semver constraints match those being used in those tools.